My name is Glenn Jones.

 More than any thing, we must know that it is better to suffer as a Christian, than to feel more at ease doing evil.
-The Lord Jesus has promised that those who trust and obey Him will live with God forever and one day inherit a New Heavens and a New Earth that is greater than anything we could imagine.
-Therefore, we must do what is right in the eyes of God, no matter what the consequences may be, and we must rely on God’s Spirit to carry us through the difficult seasons of this present life.
+Jesus has guaranteed that his people will dwell with God forever and one day inherit a New Heavens and a New Earth, which is greater than anything we could imagine.
+Therefore we must do good, no matter what the consequences may be, trusting that God’s Spirit will carry us through the difficult seasons of this present life.

 The ministry Statement of Faith is found in the Four Ecumenical Creeds.
 These are excellent summaries of the key Christian doctrines and should be learned by all Christians everywhere.